CMP Solid Subframe Raising Bushes. The Pro's & Con's

-The con of the solid subframe bushes varies from non existent on most cars to worth keeping in mind on cars such as E46's given the issues the E46 chassis has with fatigue related cracking at the subframe mounts and the greater Rear Axle Carrier Panel (RACP).
+The con of the solid subframe bushes varies from non existent on most cars to worth keeping in mind on cars such as E46's given the issues the chassis has with fatigue related cracking at the subframe mounts and the greater Rear Axle Carrier Panel (RACP).

 As a result, the force acting on a body is dependent on the rate of acceleration (F = M * a).
 For the acceleration to be reduced, the rate of change has to occur over a longer period of time.
 This can be done by creating deformation (imagine a spring, compressing, building up in force then expanding, creating a varying force over a prolonged period of time).
 This rate of change is known as dampening.

-This is exactly how a bushing works to eliminate the harshness of the road from the chassis which is used throughout the car to support the engine/trans/diff most the suspension and even in the strut tops.
+This is exactly how a bushing works to eliminate the harshness from the chassis which is used throughout the car to support the engine/trans/diff most the suspension and even in the strut tops.

-By swapping a rubber bushing for something solid or bearing, you eliminate much of that deformation and thus dampening create much shorter period of time for the rate of change to occur.
+By swapping a rubber bushing for something solid or bearing, you eliminate much of that deformation and thus dampening creating a much shorter period of time for the rate of change to occur.
 As a result, the acceleration is much quicker thus creating a higher peak force.

 The cracking and failure that occurs in the RACP is a result of fatigue.
 A structure is generally design to a ‘fatigue life’ which means the predicted period of time till fatigue will occur.
 Some things can be designed to an infinite fatigue life by keeping designed stresses below the fatigue limit however, often fail due to other variables such as material imperfection etc. This fatigue life is dependent on the severity of abuse (stress) and the amount of cycles it occurs.